World Energy Outlook 2008

 We assume the gap will have to be filled by yet to be developed crude oil fields, as well as non-conventional oil and natural gas liquids.

-A tricky path
+A tricky Path

 In the changing landscape of the oil industry, as national oil companies from the producing countries become increasingly dominant and the influence of the “super major” private oil companies wanes, the IEA argues that the bulk increase in world oil output will come from OPEC countries, if they invest enough.
 It appears that: